 - Get your local police involved

 Call 911 and talk to them about your best course of action.
 Ask for help and make sure they understand the seriousness of your intentions to escape.
+A partnership with your local police is one of the powerful domestic violence recourses I always recommend.
 Inquire how they can rescue you and assist you in getting into a domestic violence shelter.

 - Do not tell your abuser that you plan to leave